 When you have either a cold or the flu, you're likely to have a stuffy nose, fatigue, and a cough.
 But colds have certain symptoms that the flu typically doesn't, and vice versa.
 One key difference is fever: You may have a low-grade fever with a cold (below 102 degrees Fahrenheit), but higher fevers tend to go along with the flu.
 The flu is also likely to cause chills and sweats, nausea, severe body aches, and loss of appetite, none of which happen with the common cold.

-- Q What are natural treatments for cold and flu?
+- Q What are ways to manage cold and flu symptoms?

 - Q Why should I avoid touching my face if I want to prevent colds and flu?

 - Q If I have a cold or flu, when should I call a doctor about my cough?

 - Q What does the color of my phlegm mean?

 - Q How can I use buckwheat honey to help prevent colds and flu?